acenturyandabit/blog/README.md

 2. Install node.js
 3. Remove my entries in `/entries/`
 4. Write your own markdown files to put there.
+5. Start hosting your page on github pages.
-5. Follow the deploy procedure below.
+6. Follow the deploy procedure below.

 ## deploying
+Deploy whenever you make a change to the entries in `/entries/`.
 1. Run `node deploy.js`.

 And you're set.